simon-brooke/beowulf/doc/lisp1.5.md

 respectively.
 Experience has shown that compiled programs run anywhere from 10 to 100 times as fast as interpreted programs, the time depending upon the nature of the program.
-Compiled programs are also more economical with memory than their corresponding 1 S-expressions, taking only from 50 per cent to 80 per cent as much space.'
+Compiled programs are also more economical with memory than their corresponding S-expressions, taking only from 50 per cent to 80 per cent as much space.<sup>1</sup>
 The major part of the compiler is a translator or function from the S-expression function notation into the assembly language, LAP.
 The only reasons why the compiler is regarded as a pseudo-function are that it calls LAP, and it removes EXPRts and FEXPR1s when it has finished compiling.

 The compiler has an interesting and perhaps unique history.
 It was developed in the following steps: